HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

 .. note:: I added :code:`-n 1` at the end of the command to echo only a single message.
 If you omit this argument, :code:`rostopic echo` will continue to print messages until you stop it with :kbd:`Ctrl` + :kbd:`C`.

-These to commands are great to get at least some insights on what is going on during the execution of our node.
+These two commands are great to get at least some insights on what is going on during the execution of our node.
 But most of us will find it rather cumbersome to evaluate the echoed data in realtime.
 I mean, would you claim to be able to see that the echoed data is actually the output of a sine function?
 So some proper plotting tool might come in handy here.

 We can use :code:`rqt_multiplot` to visualize the data.
 The following screenshot shows the thruster setpoints for the first two motors.